-As part of our Window 1 and 2 IPA decisions, we placed a number of conditions on projects to ensure that developers are incentivised to deliver projects in a timely and efficient manner.
+As part of our Window 1, Window 2 and Window 3 IPA decisions, we placed a number of conditions on projects to ensure that developers were incentivised to deliver projects in a timely and efficient manner.

 Window 1 conditions

 Initial Window 1 IPA conditions were set out in the 2015 Decision on the Initial Project Assessment of the FAB Link, IFA2 and Viking Link interconnectors.